Tarsiciosh/EssentialFeed/NOTES.md

 T) test_loadMoreActions_requestMoreFromLoader (after test_loadFeedActions_requestFeedFromLoader)
 - add completeFeedLoading and assert loadMoreCallCount = 0 "expected no requests until load more action"
 - then simulateLoadMoreFeedAction "expected load more request"
-- in the LoaderSpy add private(set) var loadMoreCallCount = 0 add it in loadMore closure of completeFeedLoading
+- in the LoaderSpy add private(set) var loadMoreCallCount = 0 increment it in loadMore closure of completeFeedLoading
-- in ListViewController + testHelpers: add simulateLoadMoreFeedAction (after simulateFeedImageViewNotNearVisible)
+- in ListViewController+TestHelpers: add simulateLoadMoreFeedAction (after simulateFeedImageViewNotNearVisible)
 - the idea is to load when the load more cell is going to be visible (separate it into other section)
-- section 1 is now the feedLoadMoreSection and send the message to the delegate willDisplayCell
+- section 1 is now the feedLoadMoreSection
+- send the message willDisplayCell to the delegate
 - before get the cell if it exists guard let cell = cell(row: 0, section: feedLoadMoreSection) TF
 - in LoadMoreCellController:
 - add conformace to UITableViewDelegate and add willDisplay cell ...